hoodiehq-archive/documentation/worker.md

 This documentation assumes you want to develop your Hoodie Worker locally and only later plan on deploying it.
 See the [Hoodie Worker Deployment Documentation](TODO LINK) for details.

-The only dependency is Node.js.
+The only dependency is Node.js version 0.8.0 or higher.
 Here are a few ways to install it:

 Mac OS X: